 Children and their way to communicate are the future of Ghana.

-After participating in the Ruhpolding workshops for three times and including NVC more and more in his life, Ibrahim and his team decided to offer workshops with the focus on NVC at different schools.
+After participating in the Ruhpolding workshops for three times and including NVC more and more in his life, Mubarak Alhassan, Ibrahim Zukpeni and their team decided to offer workshops with the focus on NVC at different schools.

 - Workshop 1:

 International Youth Day Celebration Workshop with the topic: “Building and Sustaining a Culture of Peace in the School Community” with 70 children.

 The participants were selected from six Junior High Schools, ages between 11 and 18 years.
 The goal of the training was to engage children to have fun and at the same time to empower them to cultivate peaceful attitudes and to learn how to speak non-violently and resolve conflicts peacefully.

 - Workshop 2: